-U.S. Federal Trade Commission wrapped up a similar probe in early January by concluding that Google did not manipulate search results.
+The U.S. Federal Trade Commission wrapped up a similar probe in early January by concluding that Google did not manipulate search results.

 (Also see: All you need to know about Google's antitrust settlement)

+Almunia brushed aside questions about whether the FTC's conclusions would make it more difficult for his investigators to make a different finding.
 "This is not creating any difficulty for our investigation," he said.

 "We have not yet decided if a formal investigation will be launched or not," Almunia said.